-For white cavas are the varieties Parellada, Xarel • Lo ( Xarello ), Viura ( Macabeo ), Subirat ( alarije ) Chardonnay and since May 2007 too Pinot Noir, as well as for Rosados Monastrell and Garnacha Tinta authorized.
-Codorníu sat in the early 1990s against the vehement resistance of its major competitor Freixenet by the approval of the Chardonnay variety.
-The production must necessarily after the Metodo tradicíonal, that means bottle fermentation respectively.
-A cava has to mature on the yeast for nine months (analogously Crianza ) and may come into the trade at the earliest one year after the harvest.
-After 15 months of maturation, they are considered " Reserva ", After 30 months as" Gran Reserva ".
-In 2017, Cava de Paraje Calificado was introduced as the highest level of cava with particularly strict rules.
-These include small classified parcel, max.
-Yield 8,000 kg / ha, vintage cava, yeast storage 36 months, only until brood, no rosado.
-The sweetness levels comply with the EU rules for sparkling wine, The authenticity of a cava is attested by a branded star in the cork.
+The varieties are for white cavas Parellada, Xarel • Lo ( Xarello ), Viura ( Macabeo ), Subirate ( alarije ) Chardonnay and since May 2007 too Pinot Noir, as well as for Rosados Monastrell and Garnacha Tinta authorized.
+At the beginning of the 1990s, Codorníu won approval for the Chardonnay variety against the vehement resistance of its big competitor Freixenet.
+Production must be based on the traditional metodo, i.e. by means of bottle fermentation respectively.
+A cava has to ripen on the yeast for nine months Crianza ) and may be on the market at the earliest one year after the harvest.
+After 15 months of ripening, they are considered " Reserva ", After 30 months as" Gran Reserva ".
+In 2017 "Cava de Paraje Calificado" was introduced as the highest cava level with particularly strict rules.
+These include small classified parcels, max.
+Yield 8,000 kg / ha, vintage cava, yeast storage for 36 months, only until brood, no rosado.
+The sweetness information corresponds to the EU rules for sparkling wine, The authenticity of a cava is attested by a branded star in the cork.